AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 ## Deploying the application

-With our server now primed for deployment and our build tested locally, we can now copy over the necessary files/folders from our local machine to our DigitalOcean droplet.
-There are several ways to this.
-To keep things simple, we will use the `scp` command.
+With the server now primed for deployment and the build tested locally, you can now copy over the necessary files/folders from the local machine to the DigitalOcean droplet.
+There are several ways to accomplish this.
+One way is to use the `scp` command.

-For the deployment, we will be copying the `server.js` file from the `server` directory.
-From the `client` directory, we will only be copying the entire `build` folder along with the `package.json` and `package-lock.json` files.
+Below is the complete list of files/folders that will be copied to the server.

 ```
 .